 Brainstorm business domain name ideas.

 Remember how difficult it was to come up with a name for your small business?
 Well, it might be equally challenging to find a domain name.
-Verisign has more than 340 million registered domains across top-level domains (.com and .net), and approximately 8 million new domains are registered each year.
+VeriSign® has hundreds of millions of registered domains across top-level domains (.com and .net).
 To get started, write down your business name on a piece of paper and then come up with a list of various alternatives.

 This is necessary because your business name might not be available as a .com or .net domain.
-Once you come up with about a dozen or so options, check to see if the user profiles are available on the various social networks, most notably Twitter, LinkedIn, and Facebook.
+Once you come up with about a dozen or so options, check to see if the user profiles are available on the various social networks.
 The ultimate goal is to have consistency.
 Your business name, domain name, and profile name on each social network should be the same.
 If you cannot achieve this, you will need to develop slightly different options that will not create a disconnect with your online audience.

 Keep it short, memorable, and branded.

 If your business’s name is long, do not worry.
 Many small businesses and large corporations have domain names that are much shorter than their actual names.
 For example, your business’s name is Nicol’s Happy Pet Supply Warehouse of Indiana.
 The domain for this would be far too long to use for a website and business marketing materials such as business cards, letterheads, and invoices.